I – Definitions of Ailments

 – Immune response – Body's defense reaction through dual modes of antibody and cellular response.

 – Immune system – A complex system that depends on the interaction of many different organs, cells, and proteins.
 Its chief function is to identify and eliminate foreign substances such as harmful bacteria that have invaded the body.
-The , spleen, thymus, bone marrow, and system all play vital roles in the proper functioning of the immune system.
+The , , thymus, bone marrow, and system all play vital roles in the proper functioning of the immune system.

 – Immunity – The condition of being able to resist and overcome disease or infection.